 What is the minimum attendance?
 Attendance is mandatory and the minimum attendance required to sit the end-of-course test is the 75% of the course.
 You are automatically excluded from the course if you miss more than 3 consecutive semester-time classes or 2 consecutive intensive course days.

 Will I need to take my Personal Electronic Device (PED) to class every day/week?
 Yes, all USI candidates must bring their own laptop or tablet to class in order to access the learning materials in iCorsi3.
 As there are only a few power outlets in the classroom, remember to charge your computer before coming to class.
 All online courses require a high-speed Internet Service Provider, a PC with Fast Processor, a webcam and a microphone.

 What is a Switch edu-ID and why do I need it?
 The edu-ID digital identity is managed for the entire Swiss academic community by SWITCH, the foundation that provides IT services to all the Swiss universities.
 As the general objective of Università della Svizzera italiana is to achieve environmental responsibility, the course material is available in digital versions in iCorsi3.
 The edu-ID digital identity allows access to the iCorsi e-learning platform.
-Create a personal SWITCH edu-ID account and link it to the Università della Svizzera italiana before the start of the course.
+Create a personal SWITCH edu-ID account thanks to the USI account and link it to the Università della Svizzera italiana before the start of the course.

 What is the last day to withdraw?
 For the course planning, accurate data on the number of participants is very important.
 In case of unexpected withdrawal, it is the responsibility of the candidate to inform the administration before the start of the course by writing to email@example.com.
 Withdrawals are no longer possible the week immediately preceding the start of the courses, both intensive and semester-time.
 Last minute withdrawals in respect of intensive courses should be avoided since many activities are organised together with class-hours.